lunchbag/hugo-blog/content/posts/new-beginnings.md

 We represent the online equivalent of "buy local" and mom & pop shops.
 It is where folks come for community and support on their individual paths to freedom.

-Picnic Collective is on-brand for where I am in life.
-I hope to encourage more entrepreneurial folks to redefine what work, retirement, freedom and financial independence means to them.

 ## How is Picnic Collective different?

 Below are just a few ways that differentiate the Picnic Collective path to a lifestyle business over traditional means of raising money to build a business: